KCcooldude11/Startup/README.md

     because sound effects with even 2 seconds of sound lasted too long and made the game take forever, atleast with the default settings.

+  Startup JavaSscript:
+  This stage of the Startup was super fun because I was able to actually do some cool things using javascript to make certain actions do something else.
+For example, I had a quiz that would use a random number generator function (between 1 and 4) to choose a random element for the user to become.
+Now the ideal end goal is to make it so their quiz submissions directly influence the result of the element, but it was cool to work towards a still difficult yet easier way to give the user a result before I actually figure out better how to impliment their real results.
+I also learned a lot more about page formatting and buttons.
+To accomplish the quiz I figured out how to make a button link to a javascript function, and then how to make that javascript function with if statements send the user to various other html pages i made using: window.location.href = "water.html";
+  for example.
+  this code will send the user to that html page!